Williams Ephs: Volleyball

+Club teams

+The Williams Rugby Football Club was established in 1959, starting with a handful of incoming freshmen with experience playing rugby while studying in England, the Club was formed and supported by Peter Pearson, the first Williams Rugby coach.
+The following fall, the WRFC entered the Eastern Rugby Union (ERU) and won the ERU Championship in 1960 with a 5-0-1 record.
+Following a 1962 tour in England, support and recognition from the College increased dramatically.

 Facilities

 Most Williams's athletic programs have on-campus home venues, with the exceptions of men's and women's cross country, men's and women's golf, men's and women's crew, and men's and women's skiing.